 Ms. Kristina Miller, Counselor

-Reading/Writing: Our K – 3rd grade teachers work with our reading support staff and LRC support staff to provide a Walk-to-Read model where readers are learning skills with children who need to learn the same skills.
+Our 1st– 3rd grade teachers work with our reading support staff to provide a Walk-to-Read model where readers are learning skills with children who need to learn the same skills.
 The children are regularly progress monitored to determine their fit for the group they are assigned.
 Staff members make responsive changes based on students’ challenges and growth.
 When academic gains or needs are determined, children move to other groups where their current skills are being taught.
 Walk-to-Read specifically helps to instill a love of reading.
 This instructional support extends into all forms of communication and comprehension including speaking and writing clearly.
 Also, a solid home support that dovetails with our reading curriculum and interventions is offered for struggling readers.

-Our main reading instructional resources are Reading A to Z, RAZ Kids, with Comprehension Toolkit for our older students.
-Units of Study by Lucy Calkins is our instructional resource for writing.
-This resource provides a step-wise progression of skills through the grades beginning in kindergarten.
-Our reading and writing resources are augmented with a variety of supplemental materials to provide the instruction that is needed for each type of learner.
+We use Collaborative Literacy K-5 as our core curriculum, including vocabulary instruction, skills, comprehension and writing.
+This resource provides a progression of skills through the grades beginning in kindergarten, while incorporating collaborative practices and team building.
+Our reading and writing resources are augmented with a variety of choice literature to provide the instruction that is needed for each type of learner.

-Math: We began implementing a new math curriculum in the fall of 2014.
-In the Bridges curriculum students gain a strong understanding of number relationships and patterns prior to learning standard algorithms.
+Math: We use Bridges math curriculum, guiding students to gain a strong understanding of number relationships and patterns prior to learning standard algorithms.
 A major component of our math instruction includes student discourse where evidence for problem solving is shared and discussed.
 Students learn content within a module and unit framework during their main lesson.
-They review previous concepts each day during a short calendar embedded lesson called, Number Corner.
+They review previous concepts regularly during a short calendar embedded lesson called Number Corner and number talks, where students share their problem solving strategies.

-Social Studies: Each instructional level team has developed project-based learning opportunities for cultural studies.
-Also, teachers utilize these studies to further develop students’ comprehension skills and writing.
+Social Studies: Each instructional level team has developed thematic, project-based learning opportunities for cultural studies.
+Teachers utilize these studies to further develop students’ comprehension skills and writing.
 Multiage classes align closely with the project studies in first, second and third grades.
-Kindergartners send out Flat Stanley letters to connect family and friends to their concept of the world.
-First grade China; Second grade Native Americans; Third grade Continents and Oceans; Fourth grade Washington State; Fifth grade Early United States.
+Some of the units include: First grade China and Intertidal zones; Second grade Native Americans and owls; Third grade Action Network and our forest; Fourth grade Washington State and Birding; Fifth grade Early United States.

 Music: Students attend music class weekly.
 Teaching methods include visual, kinesthetic and aural modalities.
 Children learn to recognize and use a variety of musical elements such as rhythm, melody, harmony, form and timbre.
 They play instruments (drums, rhythm, barred instruments, keyboard), dance and sing as they explore a range of musical genre.

-Physical Education & Health: Students receive at least two PE/Health classes each week.
-The focus of these classes is to help our students develop skills and interests in healthy activity and to understand how their body works in order to take care of it.
+Physical Education & Health: The focus of these classes is to help our students develop skills and interests in healthy activity and to understand how their body works in order to take care of it.
+They learn a variety of games and stay health and active, exercising both in our gym and outside.